SagarB-97/Download-Spam-Protection-Blog/_posts/2018-05-14-update-simple-prompt.markdown

 ---
 layout: post
-title:  "Daily Update : Messing around.
+title:  "Update : Messing around.
 User prompt displayed for second download"
 date:   2018-05-14 18:00:12 +0530
 categories: blogpost
 excerpt: There was an attempt - To display user prompt before the second download of the session